Wherein I Recount Being Starstruck

 (Before I start storytime, I wanted to thank you all for continuing to bear with me as I adjust to my new job – I’m about settled in, and your regularly (un)scheduled programming will continue.
 Also, there’s a moral to the story you’re about to read.)

 Angela and I were hanging out in Kansas City last Thursday, seeing the sites.
 We saw Amos Lee in concert Wednesday night and were going to see Jack Johnson Friday night.
-Neither of us had ever really seen much of Kansas City – her parents love suburban malls, and mine were always too poor.
-It was like seeing a new city.
+Neither of us had ever really seen much of Kansas City – her parents love suburban malls, and mine were always too poor for us to travel much, let along enjoy traveling.
+Our visit was like seeing Kansas City for the first time.

-But we ended up in Union Station.
-It’s a lovely building with great architecture, but we soon discovered that there really wasn’t much to do there, except for see the controversial Bodies Revealed exhibit.
-And it was expensive.
+We ended up in Union Station.
+It’s a lovely building with great architecture, but we soon discovered that there really wasn’t much to do there, except for seeing the controversial Bodies Revealed exhibit.
+And that was expensive.

 As we stood deliberating whether or not to fork over the money to go to aforementioned exhibit, this guy walked in front of me.